sn1572/auth-file-server/README.md

 Simple file browser with video streaming.

 The major inspriation for this project was just how bad Plex is when run on a Raspberry Pi.
-Whereas a single thread from this server can deliver a 170 MB video in seconds on LAN, Plex would deadlock 4 cores indefinitely (with video transcoding).
-Bad Plex.
+Whereas a single thread from this server can deliver a 170 MB video in seconds on LAN, Plex would deadlock the CPU indefinitely with video transcoding.
+The Pi is just not cut out for that sort of processing load.
 This project is meant to be a lightweight replacement that functions entirely in browser with no special client code.

 The two largest projects on which this project builds are: